GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

             SECONDARY_ROLE(ALLOW_CONNECTIONS = NO),
             SEEDING_MODE = AUTOMATIC);”

-1. Join secondary node `node-2` to Availability Group:
+1. Join secondary node `node-2` to the availability group:

         osql -S node-2 -E -Q "ALTER AVAILABILITY GROUP [sql-ag] JOIN" osql -S node-2 -E -Q "ALTER AVAILABILITY GROUP [sql-ag] GRANT CREATE ANY DATABASE”

-1. Create AG Listener:
+1. Create the availability group listener:

         osql -S node-1 -E -Q “USE [master] ALTER AVAILABILITY GROUP [sql-ag] ADD LISTENER N'sql-listner' (WITH IP ((N'10.128.0.20', N'255.255.252.0')) , PORT=1433);”

-    Listener must be created with an unused IP (before creating ILB).
-Later same IP shall be allocated to ILB.
-If SQL Server detects that IP already in use, then above command shall fail.
+    The listener must be created with an unused IP address (before creating the internal load balancer).
+Later, the same IP address will be allocated to the internal load balancer.
+If SQL Server detects that the IP address is already in use, then this command to create the listener will fail.

-1. Create wsfc cluster health check.
+1. Create the Windows Server Failover Cluster health check.

         $cluster_network_name = 'Cluster Network 1'
         $ip_resource_name = 'sql-ag_10.128.0.20'